Want to add FUN to your Math block?

 If you’re looking to stretch those little minds a little further, grab the FREEBIE!
 To use, simply ask the kids to roll a die and complete the activity that corresponds to the number they land on!

-These are the top read alouds for K-2 that you should consider adding to your classroom library.
+These are the top read alouds for first grade, and K-2, that you should consider adding to your classroom library.
 Overall, these stories will engage and delight your young students and provide you with plenty of opportunities to model reading fluency and comprehension strategies.
 So go ahead and add a few of these titles to your list!

 Leave a Reply